 Home

 Xeronema callistemon - Poor Knights Lily

 It's illegal to land on the Poor Knights Islands, which are now a protected reserve.
 This makes Xeronema an extremely rare species that few people grow in the United States.
-I'm happy to offer it to collectors or anyone who wants a challenging but rewarding plant.
+It is uncommon in cultivation and rarely seen for sale.
+I'm happy to offer it to collectors who want a challenging but rewarding plant.

 Xeronema callistemon

 Xeronema grows about 3 feet tall and forms a colony 6 feet wide, looking somewhat like an Iris or Phormium when not in bloom.
-Even without blooms, it is a gorgeous plant, with perfectly smooth, durable, strap-like leaves that almost feel succulent.
-In my opinion, it has one of the best foliage of any Lily family plant.
+Even without blooms, it is a gorgeous plant.
+Its bright green leaves are smooth and durable, almost feeling succulent.
+In my opinion, it's worth growing the plant for its foliage alone.
 Each leaf has a mysterious curved notch at the base where it touches the next leaf.
 This is a spring-blooming plant, usually flowering around May here in California.

 Xeronema callistemon

 The temperature on the Poor Knights Islands is moderate and stable throughout the year.
-It rarely gets above 80 degrees or below 40 (4-27°C).
-It has handled temperatures in the upper 80's in cultivation (31°C) but this plant should be considered experimental in warmer areas, particularly if nights are warm.
-It can probably take a few hours of light frost, but i would protect it from all frost.
-In California, it thrives within a few miles of the Pacific.
-Elsewhere, it's best to grow it in a container and move it to a protected spot in winter.
-It grows well indoors, if the air isn't too dry.
-Xeronema prefers mostly-sunny conditions, but give it some afternoon shade in warmer climates.
-It does best in fast-draining soil, with regular, light waterings.
+It rarely gets above 80 degrees or below 40 (4-27 degrees C).
+The plant has handled temperatures in the upper 80's in cultivation (31 degrees C) but it should be considered experimental in consistently hot conditions, particularly if nights are warm.
+It can probably take a few hours of light frost, but i recommend protecting it from all frost.
+Fortunately it grows well in a pot and may be grown indoors.
+Xeronema prefers mostly-sunny conditions.
+It may need protection from strong afternoon sun in warmer climates.
+It grows best in fast-draining soil, with regular, light waterings.
 It grows slowly but steadily, putting out new offshoots periodically, which may be separated.
+Be patient, as plants reach flowering size at 5 to 8 years old.

+Home